 C.V for Husk - Is there anything else you'd like to say?

-Amy Brandhorst and Emila Margulies - There were some challenges, such as how to dress the circular-shaped room - we needed 40 metres of fabric for the curtains to achieve the ‘enclosed’ feeling we were aiming for, and it had to be the right fabric, that fell in exactly the right way.
-Everything you see in the room (the curtains, the desk, the coffee table, the light) had its own designer and story, so it was our job to ensure that the overall design was harmonious.
-The financials were also a challenge - we had to accomplish a myriad of requirements within the budget restraints.
+Amy Brandhorst and Emila Margulies - There were a few challenges, such as how to dress the circular shaped room - we needed 40 metres of fabric for the curtains to achieve the 'enclosed space' feel we were aiming for, and it had to be the right fabric, which fell in exactly the right place.
+Everything you see in the room (the curtains, the desk, the coffee table, the lighting) has its own designer and story, so it was our job to ensure that the overall design was harmonious.
+Finances were also a challenge: we had to accomplish a myriad of requirements on a limited budget.

 C.V for Husk - Generally speaking, how do you work?
 Did you have some sort of routine work when working on this project?